techidaily/site-bypass-frp/source/_posts/in-2024-latest-guide-how-to-bypass-google-pixel-fold-frp-without-computer-by-drfone-android.md

 The ****Google Pixel Fold FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Google Pixel Fold device after it has been reset.
 By requesting the Google account credentials tied to the Google Pixel Fold device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Google Pixel Fold device.
 In essence, the Google Pixel Fold FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Google Pixel Fold device, providing additional protection.
-Each [Google device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Google device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Google Pixel Fold device.
 It activates when you perform a factory reset on your Google smartphone without signing out of the associated Google account.

 ### Usage of Google Pixel Fold FRP Code